ChaithanyaSaiB/News-Summarizer-Extension/README.md

 1. Click the extension icon and select "Options"
 2. Enter your API key in the provided field
 3. Click "Save"

+## Usage

+1. Click the extension icon in your browser toolbar
+2. Enter your Cohere AI API key in the options page
+3. Navigate to a news article on The Washington Post and The Wall Street Journal websites
+4. The extension will automatically generate and display a summary underneath the article heading

 ## Development